Employment Case Manager II - Bilingual in Amharic

 The successful candidate will possess excellent networking skills and understanding of the employment market, as well as the unique barriers and challenges that low-income, immigrant and/or refugee communities face.
 This position requires flexibility and a demonstrated ability to coach clients through stressful situations to resolve barriers to employment.
 We are seeking a qualified individual who will provide comprehensive employment- focused case management, help job seekers develop job readiness skills, place clients into jobs, and provide job retention support.
-The ideal candidate will have the ability to speak a second language or have strong intercultural communication skills.
+We are seeking a candidate who is bilingual in Amharic and English.

 - Conduct community outreach to low-income, immigrant and refugee communities in Seattle and King County.

 - Become familiar with complex funder regulations in order to determine client eligibility for employment programs.